Domain Name: Coincidence or Luck since my Unusual Bird Name was Taken

 Being heavily involved on the Internet I had put up a new Bird Quote website about a half year before.
 It was initially just to have a site on the internet about birds.

 It had a great domain name reflecting the content of the site, something difficult to do nowadays with most of the good relevant domain names already taken.
 I had another 4-letter domain name that was the name of a bird so I had thoughts about using another bird sight to promote it.

 That never panned out, but I still do have that other bird domain name.
 Note: I did put up a small site on that other bird name, but didn’t have the time to maintain it.
-I sold the domain name in 2015 for over $2000.
+In 2015 I sold the domain name for over $2000.

 Rusty Blackbird is a real bird and a good symbol that represents both me and the website.
 I checked to see if the domain name was available knowing it was so unusual that it would surely be available to register as a domain name.

 Wrong!
 It was taken.
 My luck was stone cold.
 I couldn’t imagine who might register that domain name.
 However, the first thing that came to mind after reeling back in shock, was that some bird enthusiast probably owned it.

 I had just spent a lot of time and deliberation picking that name.
 It was to be used as the administrator name.
 However, I planned to make it a companion website to help promote www.BirdQuote.com.
 Now it looked like I wouldn’t be able to do that.